wgaa0/study-planner-app/README.md

 ---

+## Prerequisites & Common Pitfalls
+Before you begin, make sure your PHP environment is configured correctly.

+1. is PHP in your System's PATH?
+This guide assumes the php command is globally available.
+Open a command prompt and verify this:
+    ```cmd
+    php -v
+    ```
+If you see a PHP version number, you are all set.
+If you get an error like `'php' is not recognized...`, you must add the location of your PHP installation (e.g., `c:\php`) to the Windows PATH environment variable.

+2. Do You Have a `php.ini` File?
+By default, a manual PHP install does not create a `php.ini` file.
+PHP looks for a file named exactly php.ini in its root folder for configuration settings.
+- Run `php --ini`.
+If it says `Loaded Configuration File: (none)`, you need to create one.
+- In your PHP folder (e.g., `C:\php`), find the file named `php.ini-development`.
+- Copy and rename this file to `php.ini`.
+This activates a development-friendly configuration.

+3. Are PHP Extensions Enabled?
+For this app's MySQL and SQLite setup to work, specific extensions must be enabled inside your php.ini file.
+- Open your `php.ini`
+- Uncomment the following lines (remove the semicolon):
+    For MySQL (XAMPP Setup):
+    ```ini
+     ; Make sure the extension directory is enabled
+     extension_dir = "ext"

+     ; Enable the MySQL extensions
+     extension=pdo_mysql
+     extension=mysqli
+     ```

+     For SQLite (SQLite Setup):
+     ```ini
+     ; Make sure the extension directory is enabled
+     extension_dir = "ext"

+     ; Enable the SQLite extensions
+     extension=pdo_sqlite
+     extension=sqlite3
+     ```

+---

 ## Installation & Setup (Windows)
 ## Option 1: MySQL (XAMPP) - Original Setup
 1. Clone the repository into XAMPP's `htdocs` folder (typically `C:\xampp\htdocs` on Windows):